Configure Blocks with Fixed-Point Output

 additional attributes of a fixed-point data type, as shown in this example:

 Select whether you want the fixed-point data to be

 Signed data can represent positive and negative quantities.
 Unsigned data

 Specify the size (in bits) of the word that will hold the quantized integer.
 Large word sizes represent large quantities with greater precision than small word sizes.
 Fixed-point word sizes up to 128 bits are supported for simulation.

 Specify the method for scaling your fixed-point data to avoid overflow conditions and minimize quantization errors.
 You can select the following scaling modes:

 If you select this mode, the assistant displays the Fraction length field, specifying the binary point location.

 Binary points can be positive or negative integers.
 A positive integer moves the binary point left of the rightmost bit by that amount.
 For example, an entry of 2 sets the binary point in front of the second bit from the right.
-A negative integer moves the binary point further right of the rightmost bit by that amount, as in this example:
+A negative integer moves the binary point further right of the rightmost bit by that amount.